Dana Amihere

 Technology Manager

-Justin Allen has spent over a decade at the crossroads of content, engagement and technology.
+Justin Allen (he/him) has spent over a decade at the crossroads of content, engagement and technology.
 He’s won awards for news design and visual storytelling, built digital infrastructure from scratch, dug deep into data pursuing stories and been a resource for teammates on both strategy and implementation.
 Justin believes in a human-centered approach to design and technology and putting that in service of work that advances social justice.
 Currently based in Chicago, he’s California born-and-raised and knows (and loves) the state from Crescent City to San Ysidro.

 Shwetha Ganesh